DesignerMadsenDataset/tds/dataset/readme.md

+# Dataset content
-# Dataset content is in this directory, sorted by formats
+Dataset content in this directory, is sorted by email provider and mail address